pprunty/motormongo/README.md

 ## Instance methods

-motormongo also supports the manimulation of fields on the [object instance]().
+motormongo also supports the manipulation of fields on the [object instance]().
 This allows users to programmatically achieve the same operations listed above through the object instance itself.